rnav-crea/ningo/README.md

 # NINGO: Search Engine

-NINGO is a JavaScript-based Wikipedia search engine that allows users to search for Wikipedia articles in a clean and modern UI.
+NINGO is a JavaScript-based Wikipedia search engine that allows users to search for Wikipedia articles in a clean  UI.
 It includes real-time suggestions, spell correction, and a read-more preview using iframe embedding.

 ## Features